-D10 Does an open admission policy, if reported, apply to transfer students? х D11 Describe additional requirements for transfer admission, if approximately oplicable: Transfer Credit Policies 1 D12 Report the lowest grade earned for any course that may be transferred for credit: С D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 68 semester hours • D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: n/a 545 7 D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: n/a D16 Minimum number of credits that transfers must complete at ] your institution to earn a bachelor's degree: 30.00 ] D17 Describe other transfer credit policies: Students may petition "D"; however, conferred credit is not guaranteed. to have up to s ix credit hours w ith a grade of
+D10 Does an open admission policy, if reported, apply to transfer students?
+D11 Describe additional requirements for transfer admission, if a pplicable: Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: С D13 Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 68 semester hours D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: N/A D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A your institution to earn a bachelor's degree:

+Describe other transfer credit policies: Students may petition to have up to six credit hours with a grade of "D"; however, conferred credit is not guaranteed.